Call Or Text:

 There are multiple ways that households and businesses can reduce food waste, with innovative strategies available for various circumstances.
 This includes:

 • Purchasing ugly produce: Produce that does not meet strict aesthetic standards is often discarded at various stages of the supply chain.
-That said, throwing out ugly fruits and vegetables generates large quantities of waste in the United States, leading to excess landfill use and contributing to food insecurity.
+That said, throwing out ugly fruits and vegetables waste generates large quantities of waste in the United States, leading to excess landfill use and contributing to food insecurity.
 Both consumers and businesses must change their mindset toward the appearance of produce, prioritizing the sale of ugly produce through discounts and awareness campaigns.

 • Food waste recycling: Food waste recycling converts organic waste into valuable products and materials, supporting a circular economy through techniques such as turning waste into animal feed and energy.
 One of the popular recycling strategies utilized by businesses and households is composting, a process that converts organic materials into nutrient-rich compost.
 Composting food waste can be done in households, through community initiatives, or as part of large-scale reduction efforts.